-Over 20,000 victims of HPAWRA have been reported in the last decade, across 60 countries.
-This includes over 5,250 unlawful or wrongful killings, 60 disappearances in suspicious circumstances, 14,700 attempted killings and physical attacks, 420 incidents of trafficking, and 90 grave robberies.
+Over 20,000 victims of harmful practices: accusations of witchcraft and ritual attacks have been reported in the last decade, across 60 countries.
 A significant number of victims are persons with albinism, older persons, women, and children.
 The following map indicates all countries where cases have been reported / data is available.

-23 Data compiled with the support of the United Nations Independent Expert on the enjoyment of human rights by persons with albinism In collaboration with the Witchcraft and Human Rights Information Network & its member-organizations, Under the Same Sun, The National FGM Centre, UK, Doughty Street Chambers, UK, Australia National University, Divine Word University, Papua New Guinea, Lancaster University, the Centre for Human Rights of the University of Pretoria and the International Human Rights Program of the University of Toronto.
+23 Data compiled with the support of the United Nations Independent Expert on the enjoyment of human rights by persons with albinism In collaboration with the Witchcraft and Human Rights Information Network & its member-organizations, Under the Same Sun, The National FGM Centre, UK, Doughty Street Chambers, UK, Australia National University, Divine Word University, Papua New Guinea, Lancaster University, the Centre for Human Rights of the University of Pretoria and the International Human Rights Program of the University of Toronto